Node.js

 npm install --save @sentry/node

-Once this is done, Sentry's Node SDK captures all transactions and unhandled exceptions.
+Once this is done, Sentry's Node SDK captures unhandled exceptions as well as tracing data for your application.

 Copied